 #HASHTAGS

-National Moldy Cheese Day is celebrated annually on October 9th
+National Kids Bowl Free Day is celebrated annually on the Second Saturday in October.

 #HASHTAGS

-National Costume Swap Day is celebrated annually on the second Saturday In October
+Universal Music Day is celebrated annually on the second Saturday in October.

 #HASHTAGS

-National Motorcycle Ride Day is celebrated annually on the second Saturday In October
+World Post Day is celebrated annually on October 9th

 #HASHTAGS

-International African Penguin Awareness Day is celebrated annually on the second Saturday in October.
+International Off-Road Day is celebrated annually on October 8th

 International Lesbian Day, celebrated annually on October 8th, is a significant day dedicated to celebrating the lesbian community and raising awareness about the unique challenges and contributions of lesbian individuals.
 It recognizes the struggles for equality, visibility, and acceptance that lesbian people face while honoring their strength, resilience, and contributions to society.
 While the lesbian community has made significant strides in many parts of the world, International Lesbian Day is a reminder of the ongoing fight for equal rights, social justice, and recognition.